A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

-By construction this distribution has the product form that is characteristic for class (H$_{10}^\alpha$), and it involves autonomy, nearly perfect correlations for parallel settings and nearly perfect anti-correlations for perpendicular settings.
-This explicitly shows class (H$_{14}^\alpha$) to be consistent with these assumptions.
-In a similar way, one can find examples for classes $(\text{H}_{4}^\alpha)$, $(\text{H}_{5}^\alpha)$, $(\text{H}_{15}^\alpha)$ and $(\text{H}_{16}^\alpha)$ consistent with the mentioned assumptions.
+By construction this distribution has the product form that is characteristic for class (H$_{10}^\alpha$), and it involves measurement independence, nearly perfect correlations for parallel settings and nearly perfect anti\-/correlations for perpendicular settings.
+This explicitly shows class (H$_{10}^\alpha$) to be consistent with these assumptions.
+In a similar way, one can find examples for classes $(\text{H}_{4}^\alpha)$, $(\text{H}_{5}^\alpha)$, $(\text{H}_{15}^\alpha)$ and $(\text{H}_{16}^\alpha)$ consistent with the mentioned assumptions. \parbox{0cm}{} $\Box$